amardevops29/hello-world-nodejs/README.md

 ## Hello World Node.js Project

 ## Overview
+This is a **Hello World Node.js** application, which is containerized using Docker, pushed to Docker Hub, and deployed on a **Kubernetes cluster**.
+The application is exposed via a **Kubernetes service** with the type set to **NodePort** to allow external access.

+This project demonstrates the entire process:
+- **Creating a Dockerfile** to containerize the application
+- **Building a Docker image** and tagging it with your Docker Hub username
+- **Pushing the image to Docker Hub** for storage
+- **Deploying the container** on Kubernetes
+- **Exposing the service via NodePort** to make it accessible externally

+## Prerequisites

-### [Note: Install Docker-Desktop and start WSL, then enable Kubernetes inside Docker-Desktop]
-### Check whether Kuberntes and Docker commands works on your command prompt
-### Check verion using commands as follows:
+[Note: Install Docker-Desktop and start WSL, then enable Kubernetes inside Docker-Desktop] Check whether Kuberntes and Docker commands works on your command prompt Check verion using commands as follows:
 ```
 amarn@Amarnath-Laptop MINGW64 /d/development/hello-world-nodejs (main)
 $ kubectl version